tliron/turandot/QUICKSTART.md

 artifacts referred to by your TOSCA, including artifacts of a special type: container images.
-Container images are downloaded from a registry by the container runtime (CRI-O, Docker, etc.) that runs on each of the cluster's hosts, and by the container runtime is likely to be configured by delay to require TLS authentication (HTTPS) and may even require authorization.
+Container images are downloaded from a registry by the container runtime (CRI-O, Docker, etc.) that runs on each of the cluster's hosts, and by the container runtime is likely to be configured by default to require TLS authentication (HTTPS) and may even require authorization.

 Reposure comes with built-in support for the built-in registries of a few Kubernetes distributions, making it easy to make use of them.
 For Minikube: